Soul! Asking the toughest questions in a heartwarming film. The review for Soul is here.

 Pixar projects have visited a lot of actual places such as Paris, the Great Barrier Reef, San Francisco but this is the first time the studio dived fully into the multisensory of a living city, but they weren’t afraid of visiting.
 The sensory riot of the city includes squalling car horns, clattering trains, bagels, slices of pizza, barbershops, subway platforms, and the perpetual-motion bustle of pedestrians, strollers, yellow cabs, and more (People might have gotten tired of hearing these noises but with COVID putting a brake on everyone’s personal lives, its something people probably miss right now.)

 Thanks for reading!
-If you have any suggestions, news tips, or questions, email me at email@example.com; Also, be sure to Follow and Subscribe to the Nerd Den’s Twitter, Tumblr, and now Facebook!
-Links are located on the Sidebar!Soul, the 2020 computer-animated comedy film from Walt Disney Pictures and Pixar Animation Studios, brings us this Soul Joe Pop!
+If you have any suggestions, news tips, or questions, email me at email@example.com.
+Also, be sure to Follow and Subscribe to the Nerd Den on Social Media, Links are located on the sidebar.
+Also, Be sure to check out our new store, Red’s Nerd Shop!Soul, the 2020 computer-animated comedy film from Walt Disney Pictures and Pixar Animation Studios, brings us this Soul Joe Pop!
 Vinyl Figure… with a lot of help from Funko!
 Featuring music teacher Joe Gardner from the movie, it measures about 3 3/4-inches tall and comes in a window display box.